Mosquitoes and mist

 We, Kirsi, Alina and I, started on Monday, July 1st at Vakkotavare and from there, we hiked up the mountain about 2 kilometers until we reached the plateau, where we could set camp.
 It was the perfect start!

-The next day, we steered our way towards Teusajaure, a distance of 13 kilometers.
-To get there, we had to row 1 kilometer across the lake, which sounds easy enough.
-However, the wind was getting stronger as we approached the other side, so Kirsi and Alina had to use all the power they had to reach land.
-I was just trying to sit still to avoid capsizing!
+The next day, we made our way toward Teusajaure, a 13-kilometer trek.
+To get there, we had to row across the lake—just one kilometer, which sounded easy enough.
+But as we neared the other side, the wind picked up, and Kirsi and Alina had to give it everything they had to reach the shore.
+I, on the other hand, focused on sitting as still as possible to avoid tipping us over!

 Some pictures from Teusajaure: